digital-chemistry-laboratory/morfeus/docs/sasa.rst

 **********
 Solvent accessible surface area is a measure of how much of the area of a molecule is available to the solvent.
-The atomic SASA can be used as a measure of the steric availability of an atom. morfeus uses a modified version of the method of Shrake and Rupley [1]_ where a constant surface density of points is used instead of fixed number of points regardless of the atom area.
+The atomic SASA can be used as a measure of the steric availability of an atom. ᴍᴏʀғᴇᴜs uses a modified version of the method of Shrake and Rupley [1]_ where a constant surface density of points is used instead of fixed number of points regardless of the atom area.
 The atomic SASA and volumes are computed as described by Eisenhaber *et al.*
-[2]_. morfeus is not optimzed for larger molecules and other programs are recommended for, *e.g.*, proteins.
+[2]_. ᴍᴏʀғᴇᴜs is not optimzed for larger molecules and other programs are recommended for, *e.g.*, proteins.